About NRS: Northwest River Supplies History and Company

 When an idealistic business professor named Bill Parks set out in 1972 to prove that the principles he taught in the classroom could work in the real world, he had no trouble deciding what kind of startup to launch.
 Bill was a river runner, and he wanted to help others enjoy the sport he’d come to love so much.
+Starting with $2,000 from his savings, he stocked an inventory of boating gear in his garage and typed out the first Northwest River Supplies catalog.

 As Bill Parks neared his 80th birthday, he knew he needed to consider the legacy he wanted to leave behind.
 He could have sold NRS to the highest bidder, taken his money and floated off into the sunset, but that wasn’t his style.
 Instead, Bill helped finance a deal to sell the company to his employees.
 In 2014, NRS became 100% employee owned.